somnathpanja/easy-profiler/README.md

         console.log(data);

-        // SAVE_IN_ORACLE_DB job ends here
+        // READ_FROM_HOST_FILE job ends here
-        readFromHost.end(true);
-    });
+        readFromHost.end(true); // it will print the result in console immediatly });

-#### Want profiling report at the end only
+#### Want consolidated profiling report at the end only?
  In the example below we will find out how much time it takes to read the file.
-Also find out how much time is taken by two consecutive for loop
+Also find out how much time is taken by two consecutive for loop.

     require('easy-profiler');
     var fs = require('fs');